vadimisakanov/vadimisakanov/README.md

 December 2022 - November 2023

-- Developing infrastructure for a highload B2B project for TOP2 Russian IT company
+- Developing infrastructure for a highload B2B project (few hundred thousand users, hundreds of thousands rps) for TOP2 Russian IT company
 - Developing for project monitoring, IaC implementation, automation tools w Golang/Python/Bash
 - Promoting the engineering culture and collaboration processes in the team
 - Made interaction between infra teams & development + testing teams more effective